 Salma Shitia '18 is a senior in the College of Arts & Sciences.
-She is a major in the Department of Near Eastern Studies whith minors in Arabic, Jewish Studies, and History.
+She is a major in the Department of Near Eastern Studies with minors in Arabic, Jewish studies, and history.

 What accomplishments/activities are you most proud of while at Cornell?

 I am most proud the relationships I have fostered within the Ithaca community through refugee resettlement, advocacy, and translation.

 What, if any, research projects did you participate in at Cornell?